Joshua D. Wright

 - Social Science Research Network Home Page

-- Area(s) of Expertise: Antitrust, Consumer Protection Law, Intellectual Property Law
+- Area(s) of Expertise: Antitrust, Consumer Protection Law, Intellectual Property Law, Law and Economics

-University Professor Joshua D. Wright is the Director of the Global Antitrust Institute and holds a courtesy appointment in the Department of Economics.
+University Professor Joshua D. Wright is the Executive Director of the Global Antitrust Institute and holds a courtesy appointment in the Department of Economics.
 On January 1, 2013, the U.S. Senate unanimously confirmed Professor Wright as a member of the Federal Trade Commission (FTC), following his nomination by President Obama to that position.
-He rejoined George Mason University School of Law as a full-time member of the faculty in Fall 2015.
+He rejoined Scalia Law School as a full-time member of the faculty in Fall 2015.